The mission of Literary Arts is to engage readers, support writers, and inspire the next generation with great literature.

 Oregon Book Awards & Fellowships supports, promotes, and celebrates Oregon’s writers and publishers.
 In addition to awards and fellowships for emerging and established writers, the program also offers writing classes and literary events at our downtown center and produces the Oregon Book Awards Author Tour, which connects writers and readers throughout the state.

-Wordstock: Portland’s Book Festival brings writers and readers of all ages together to celebrate a shared passion for books.
+Portland Book Festival (formerly Wordstock) brings writers and readers of all ages together to celebrate a shared passion for books.
 This daylong celebration features author events, readings, workshops, and an extensive book fair.
-Save the date: November 11, 2017, at the Portland Art Museum.
+Save the date: November 10, 2018, at the Portland Art Museum.

 Delve Readers Seminars cultivates community around the shared experience of reading.
 By gathering around books, we engage in dialogues with authors we love, and artists who show us new perspectives.

 The Literary Arts Strategic Plan is the product of a full year’s work by the staff and board of Literary Arts.
 Click here to read a summary of the plan or view the complete version and help us shape our future.

 The first phase of work was to assess the changes in our community—artistically, structurally, socially, as well as locally and nationally—and to take stock of our current programs (both quantitatively and qualitatively).
 Our process was driven by the professional staff, and it incorporated information from surveys, evaluations, and other means of collecting data about, and feedback from, all our constituents.
 The result of this work is the Organizational Assessment, found in Section Three.

 The second phase of our work was to describe how the organization’s programs would evolve in a coordinated way to ensure that Literary Arts is prepared to meet the challenges of our changing community, ensuring our organization is serving in relevant and progressive ways.